 - Hybrid securities

-Structured finance is looked at and reviewed on a case by case basis.
-Generally, a financier would ask for the following in an application:
+Although each case of Structured Finance is reviewed on a case-by-case basis, generally a financier would ask for the following in an application:

 - Audited financial statements and cash flow statements

 - Trades, the margin, product and countries involved